 To build your resume and increase your chances of getting hired, you can apply for internships at banks and brokerage firms.
 Many employers offer small business loan broker training to new business loan brokers which helps them hone their skills.

 In this training program, you may be asked to apply what you have learned in real-life situations.
 After the training, your employer will assign you to independent projects and watch how well you perform in dealing with clients, evaluating financial statements, and assessing loan applications.

 4. Business Finance Broker Training

-As mentioned, business loan brokers need to undergo financial loan broker training to learn networking skills and mathematical analysis skills.
+To become a loan broker, you need to undergo financial loan broker training to learn networking and mathematical analysis skills.
 Companies often sponsor training initiatives and refresher courses for new employees.

 With commercial broker training, you’ll be able to know everything you need to know about running a successful loan brokerage.
 From comprehensive training, marketing, and branding, to networking with lending sources, business loan broker training gives you the tools you need to become a successful loan broker.

 5. Licenses and Other Requirements to Start a Loan Broker Business

 In most states, you don’t need to get a license to start a brokerage business.
 However, be sure to do your research to know whether you need a license in your state or not.
 Your state has a licensing board that provides all the necessary information.
 You can also check in with your local Small Business Administration branch.

 What is the Income Potential of Business Loan Brokers?